doublez13/docker-swarm-example-setup/README.md

 Tested when Traefik and the socket proxy are on the same node.
 Need to test this when they're on different nodes.
 Draining Traefik and the socket proxy to a different node consistantly took <5 seconds (that's seconds between return codes of 200 on a wp stack it was serving).
 Draining a WP stack is a different story.
 I've seen times of up to 40 seconds 🤯
+Noticed messages like `Bulk sync to node BLAH timed out` in the logs during the longer migrations.